 The illustrations in this manual are intended as reference only and may not depict actual screen results, information, functions or standard equipment.
+All content within this manual is current at the time of printing and is subject to change at any time.
+The current edition of this manual can be downloaded from our website, see the website information on the inside of the front cover of this manual for additional information.

 Contact your sales representative for availability of other functions and optional equipment.